-Balanced with fiber, energizing carbs, fat, and plant-based protein from lentils, this butternut squash curry always makes me feel more energized.
+Balanced with carbs, fat, fiber, and one of the 8 top sources of plant-based protein (lentils), this butternut squash curry has the power to make me feel equally satisfied and energized.

 Roast the butternut squash:

 To prepare the butternut squash, first, slice it in half lengthwise.
 Then use a spoon to scrape out the seeds and stringy parts attached to the flesh.